PeterSvay/topics_project/README.md

 Step 2: Many of the required code to simulate an RPL network is built into Contiki.
 To open the simulator, naviagte to the home/user/contiki/tools/cooja then type 'ant run' and select UDGM as the radio medium.

-Step 3: Click [file > new simulation] then click [motes > add motes > create new mote types > Z1 mote > browse]
+Step 3: Click [file > new simulation]

+Step 4: Click [motes > add motes > create new mote types > Z1 mote > browse]

-step 4: Select the mote from the contiki/examples/ipv6/rpl-udp which is any of the c program files.
+step 5: Select the mote from the contiki/examples/ipv6/rpl-udp which is any of the c program files.
 For example, the default files udp-client.c is a normal node and udp-server.c is a root node.

-Step 5: Once the mote is selected, select clean then compile.
+Step 6: Once the mote is selected, select clean then compile.
 You will be given the option to choose the position and quantity of motes to include.
 For project, the positioning was random.
 And the number of motes included is shown in my test scenarios in the paper.

-Step 6: To include a
+Step 7: Once the motes are in position, click start on the simulation and allow it to run.

+Step 8: To include a malcious mote which will act as a udp-client, add the malicious-udp-client-sinkhole.c and malicious-udp-client-sinkhole.h files into contiki/examples/ipv6/rpl-udp folder.
+Follow steps 4-6 to include the malcious node in the simulation.
+The malicious